 Although this Statement will be helpful to you, this Statement does not constitute legal or any other form of advice and must not be relied on as such.
 This Statement provides a high level analysis of several complex and/or new areas of law, whose effect will vary depending on the specific facts of any particular case, some of which have not been tested in the courts.
 It does not provide all the information you may need to make your decision on which account type or level of segregation is suitable.
-It is your responsibility and the responsibility of your clients to review and conduct your own due diligence on the relevant rules, legal documentation and any other information provided to you on each of our client account offerings and those of the various CCPs on which we clear derivatives for you and your clients.
-You and your clients may wish to appoint your own professional advisors to assist with this.
+It is your responsibility to review and conduct your own due diligence on the relevant rules, legal documentation and any other information provided to you on each of our client account offerings and those of the various clearing members and CCPs on which we clear derivatives for you.
+You may wish to appoint your own professional advisors to assist you with this.